- Check out hip neighborhoods in Europe's fastest-growing capital

 When you get to the charming village of Flåm, sit back and have lunch at a café.
 Suggestions for dining include:

-- Aegir Brewery & Pub for authentic viking culture inside the restaurant's historic wooden structure.
+- The Aegir Brewery & Pub is a great spot authentic Viking culture inside the restaurant's historic wooden structure.

-- Flåm Marina and Apartment Café for a peaceful atmosphere and lighter fare.
+- The Flåm Marina and Apartment Café offers lighter fare and a peaceful atmosphere.

 Enjoy the serene nature or go for a stroll through town before you catch a ride on the Flåm Railway, regarded as one of the most beautiful train rides in the world.
 The journey is steep in places and passes through waterfalls and stunning landscapes, so keep your camera close.
 After changing trains in Myrdal, you will continue to Oslo.

 When you arrive at your hotel, take advantage of your last night in Oslo and head for any restaurant or neighborhood that you may have missed at the beginning of the trip!

 It's time to say farewell to Norway!
 Enjoy your last few hours walking around Oslo's neighborhoods, relaxing in a café, or visiting local boutiques for one-of-a-kind souvenirs.